 - Standard Homeowner's Insurance policies do not cover damage from floods! - If your house is flooded and you do not have flood insurance, any damage below the waterline will not be covered by your homeowner's insurance policy.
-Verify, annually, that the policy limits are adequate. - Flood insurance covers all surface floods, even if a federal disaster is not declared. - If the cost to reconstruct, rehabilitate, or improve the property equals or exceeds 50% of the building's appraised value over a 10 year period, the building will have the same construction requirements as a new structure.
-This rule included non-disaster improvements made to the building.
-Contact the Building Dept. regarding Substantial Improvements. - Flood insurance discounts available; The City of Venice participates in the National Flood Insurance Program (NFIP), which allows federally funded flood insurance to be available to all residents, including those whose property has been flooded in the past. - The City of Venice is currently rated a Class 6 in the Community Rating System (CRS)... - Owners of property within City and the Special Flood Hazard Area (SFHA) may receive up to 20% reduction in the cost of flood insurance premiums. - Owners of property within the City that is not in the SFHA can receive as much as an additional 10% reduction in flood insurance premiums through a preferred risk insurance policy. - There is a 30 day waiting period before the NFIP takes effect.
-Contact your insurance agent about rates and coverage. - If you do not have an insurance agent, contact the NFIP agent referral service at 888-379-9531 or go to www.flodsmart.gov for information. - Verify you have adequate flood insurance prior to adoption of the new floodmap.
+Verify, annually, that the policy limits are adequate. - Flood insurance covers all surface floods, even if a federal disaster is not declared. - If the cost to reconstruct, rehabilitate, or improve the property equals or exceeds 50% of the building's appraised value in a 10 year period, the building will have the same construction requirements as a new structure.
+This rule includes non-disaster improvements made to the building.
+Contact the Building Dept. regarding Substantial Improvements. - Flood insurance discounts available; The City of Venice participates in the National Flood Insurance Program (NFIP), which allows federally funded flood insurance to be available to all residents, including those whose property has been flooded in the past. - The City of Venice is currently rated a Class 6 in the Community Rating System (CRS). - Owners of property in the Special Flood Hazard Area (SFHA) within the City may receive up to 20% reduction in the cost of flood insurance premiums. - Owners of property within the City that is not in the SFHA can receive as much as an additional 10% reduction in flood insurance premiums through a preferred risk insurance policy. - There is a 30 day waiting period before the NFIP takes effect.
+Contact your insurance agent about rates and coverage. - If you do not have an insurance agent, contact the NFIP agent referral service at 888-379-9531 or visit www.floodsmart.gov for information. - Buy Contents Insurance.